 Verdict and penalties:

 Both Cambridge Analytica and Facebook were found guilty under Data Protection Act 1998 and USA Federal Trade Commission’s charges for having harvested the personal data of 87 million users without their consent.
 Facebook paid a record-breaking $5 billion penalty, the largest amount any tech company has paid to settle, and promised to implement better structures to hold the company accountable for the decisions it makes about its users’ privacy.
-Facebook also agreed to pay a £500,000 fine imposed by the UK’s data protection.
-Cambridge Analytica commenced the insolvency process in 2018.

 What does the future hold?